The Logo Statistics That Will Matter the Most in 2024

 So, with all of this new attention on logo design, how can you ensure your logo innovates and helps you stay ahead of your competition?
 By learning from logo statistics of course.

-We take a look at the most prominent logo statistics of 2021 to evaluate what that means for logo design going forward in 2022.
+We take a look at the most prominent logo statistics evaluate what that means for logo design going forward this year.

 Colour Choices are Key